pjavadi84/eventfinder/README.md

 # README

-Customers can browse and rent a place to host an event based on desired criteria and needs.
-Rental companies can benefit from offering their rental spaces in order to generate income
+Event Planners can create and match a place to host an event based on desired criteria and needs.

 This README would normally document whatever steps are necessary to get the application up and running.